wayne923/leetpython/docs/The-1hr-Guide-To-Python/04_File Handling and Structures/16_Modules and Libraries.md

 This flexibility makes modules a key for organizing your code, allowing you to group related code and ideas into a file that can be used across multiple Python scripts.

-Python comes with a extensive standard library of modules that offer additional functionalities beyond the Python built-in functions and types.
+Python comes with an extensive standard library of modules that offer additional functionalities beyond the Python built-in functions and types.
 These standard modules are very powerful and greatly reduce the need to write your own code, making it a good idea to use them whenever you need.

 There's far too many modules to cover in a single section, so let's use the random module, which provides tools for generating and working with random numbers, to explore how to work with modules.